-Australia's Response To The Vietnam War
+Essay On Australia's Involvement In The Vietnam War

-The Australian public’s attitude to Australia’s involvement in the Vietnam war did change due to the public’s opinion and also anti-war public protests affected the government’s decision by a big amount about policy decisions in Vietnam.
 By 1970, the Vietnam war was the longest war Australia has ever been in and anti-war groups were now more organised and became mass protests instead of small ones which had been put out before.
 Australians were angry the war was still going on instead of halting and retreating the Australian troops and continued to rally and protest.
 Anti-war moratoriums were being continued until the third mass moratorium